Katereshko/my-eggs-timer/README.md

 ### Logic side
 For all 5 timers the logic is similar.
-The initial constant _timer_ of 10, 8, 6, 4 or 3 minutes is defined.
+Initially the _timer_ constant of 10, 8, 6, 4 or 3 minutes is defined.
-The _amountTime_ variable is also initially defined as the minutes value multiplied to 60 in order to work with the seconds value.
+The _amountTime_ variable is also initially defined as the _timer_ value multiplied to 60 in order to work with the seconds value.
-When the _start_ element (the 'Start' button) is clicked, the _calculateTime()_ function is called.
+When the _start_ element (the 'Start' button) is clicked by the user, the _calculateTime()_ function is called.
 The function selects the _countdown_ element, which represents the paragraph that shows the time remained.
-The function then works with _minutes_ and _seconds_ variables: these are renewed once per second
+The function then works with _minutes_ and _seconds_ variables: these are calculated based on the current value of _amountTime_, which in turn is renewed once per second (it decreases by one second each time the function is called using setTimeout method).

-The constants represent the following items (an example for game 1):
-***input1*** - an input field where the user should enter the suggested number for the first game,
-***buttonGame1*** - the button that the user should click in order to start the game or enter the next suggested number,
-***answer1*** - a random number from 1 to 20 generated using Math.random

-***input2, buttonGame2, answer2*** - similar constants for the second game accordingly, given that the numbers range in the second game is from 1 to 100.
-The constants described above are defined when the page is loaded, so the random numbers for both games (constants answer1 and answer2) are defined before any game starts.

-When the user clicks the _buttonGame1_, the _playGame()_ function is called.
-The function receives the value of the constant _input1_ (the number currently entered by the user in the input field) and puts it into the constant _userNumber1_.
-Before checking if the number is guessed, the functions also checks if the number meets the range requirement (is not a NaN and also is not less than 1 and not higher than 20 for the first game or 100 for the second game).
-In case the requirement is not met, an alert appears and asks the user to enter another number.
-After a suitable suggested number is received, the function is comparing the user's number to the _answer1_ constant.
-In case the value of _userNumber1_ is lower than the answer1 const, the alert 'My number is higher!' is shown.
-In case the value of _userNumber1_ is higher than the answer1 const, the alert 'My number is lower!' is shown.
-After each try the user enters another number and clicks the _buttonGame1_ or Enter key, which calls the _playGame()_ function again.
-In case there is a match, the user wins and the game is over.
-The page needs to be reloaded in order to get new random numbers and play again.
+When the _amountTime reaches 0 and is decreased to -1, the timer stops by interrupting the repeatedly called _calculateTime()_ function if(amountTime < 0){
+        amountTime = 0;
+        stopTimer();
+        timeoutSound();
+    }

 **Thanks for your time exploring my project!**